aptalca/docker-ha-bridge/README.md

 - Replace the SERVERIP variable (192.168.X.X) with your server's IP
 - Replace the SERVERPORT variable (XXXX) with whichever port you choose for the web gui.
 - Replace the "/path/to/config" with your choice of location
-- If the `-v /etc/localtime:/etc/localtime:ro` mapping causes issues, you can try `-e TZ="<timezone>"` with the timezone in the format of "America/New_York"
+- If the `-v /etc/localtime:/etc/localtime:ro` mapping causes issues, you can try `-e TZ="<timezone>"` with the timezone in the format of "America/New_York" instead

 ##### Optional Variables for the run command
 - By default, this will install the latest version on bwssystems github repo, and will auto update itself to the latest version on each container start, but if you want to run a different version (to go back to the previous version perhaps), include the following environment variable in your docker run command `-e VERSION="X.X.X"`